Bagan, Myanmar

 And lastly, they are just so many of them.
 So, so, so many.

 Seeing the sun setting over dozens, no hundreds, of temples dotting the grassy landscape of Bagan was probably one of the most amazing sights I’d seen.
-We climbed up one of the temples and enjoy the view.
+My brother and I climbed up one of the temples and simply enjoyed the view.
+It was one of truly unique landscapes I’d ever seen.
+How did I get so lucky?

 I was utterly enchanted.